Australian

 beach.
 A 1.5 hour cruise, with morning tea, will transfer you to a

-rest of the day guided sea kayaking amid bays and mountains.
-Lunch
+the day guided sea kayaking amid bays and mountains.
+Lunch will taken

-will taken on a beach along the way.
-As snorkelling equipment is provided,
+on a beach along the way.
+As snorkelling equipment is provided, you

-you should take your swimsuit, although the water will be cool.
-If
+should take your swimsuit, although the water will be cool.
+If winds

-winds are favorable your return to the launch can be under sail, and
+are favorable your return to the launch can be under sail, and you

-you will arrive back at Kaiteriteri at 5.45pm, leaving ample time
+will arrive back at Kaiteriteri at 5.45pm, leaving ample time for

 warm top (plus polypropylene thermals if you have them), wind jacket,